Esri/java-maven-starter-project/README.md

 # arcgis-java-maven-starter-project

-Starter project for the ArcGIS Runtime SDK for Java with Maven.
+Here is a starter project for the ArcGIS Runtime SDK for Java with Maven.

 The project includes the Maven wrapper, so there is no need to install Maven to run the app.

 The app launches a window displaying a map.

 ![screenshot](screenshot.png)

+## Instructions

 ### IntelliJ IDEA